OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 If you are having problems with a previously-working machine, or you've successfully "Discovered" a machine but can't get communication to work afterwards, you can find information in three places:

 1. If the machine has been included in a Health Check or Deployment, examine the Raw Task Log.
-There's a link to this on the page containing the details of the Health Check or Deployment, which can usually be located using theÂ *Tasks*page in the Octopus Web Portal.
+There's a link to this on the page containing the details of the Health Check or Deployment, which can usually be located using the *Tasks*page in the Octopus Web Portal.
-2. On theÂ *Environments*page of the Octopus Web Portal, click on the problem machine and select theÂ *Connectivity*tab.
+2. On the *Environments*page of the Octopus Web Portal, click on the problem machine and select the *Connectivity*tab.
 There's often specific information about the communication status of the machine here.
-3. In the Octopus Web Portal, openÂ *Configuration > Diagnostics*.
+3. In the Octopus Web Portal, open *Configuration > Diagnostics*.
 Information on this page can be helpful to work out what's going on in the Octopus installation.
-Following the link toÂ *Server logs* and searching for the machine's name or IP address can turn up useful information.
+Following the link to *Server logs* and searching for the machine's name or IP address can turn up useful information.

 :::success